-We want to give our franchise brands, brokers, and consultants accurate information as we outline and discuss the different SBA loan programs and what a bank looks for specifically for this loan size, and what challenges lenders face, and what funding options are available for candidates.
+We want to give our franchise brands, brokers, and consultants accurate information as we outline and discuss the different SBA loan programs including what a bank looks for specifically for this loan size, what challenges lenders to face, and what funding options are available for candidates.

-For anyone who has worked with clients in the last few years pursuing the $150,000 loan size and under, you probably have heard the name Fred Crispin or the name United Midwest Savings Bank, one of the leading banks specializing in funding these size loans.
-Our own Eric Scheterman was able and happy to sit down for a webinar with Fred to gain insight on everything franchisors, borrowers, and lenders should know about this often misunderstood loan.
+For anyone who has worked with clients in the last few years pursuing the $150,000 and under loan size, you probably have heard the name Fred Crispin or United Midwest Savings Bank (one of the leading banks specializing in funding these size loans).
+Benetrends’ Eric Schechterman was able and happy to sit down for a webinar with Fred to gain insight on everything franchisors, borrowers, and lenders should know about this often misunderstood loan.

 What is SBA Lending for $150k & Under Really?

-Sometimes referred to as the 7a loan or the express loan, the SBA $150k and under loan is in fact also commonly an express loan.
-Most of the loans within the franchise industry for the SBA are $150,000 and under technically are 7a loans but have adopted this name of express, but it's not really in theory being done as an express loan.
+Sometimes referred to as the 7(a) loan, the Express loan or the Fast-Track, the SBA $150k and under loan is in fact also commonly an express loan.
+Most of the SBA loans within the franchise industry are $150,000 and under and are technically 7a loans but have adopted this name of express.
+However in theory it’s not really being done as an express loan.